thin-edge/thin-edge.io/design/API_requirements_and_design.md

 * Each tedge plugin crate can define its own types of messages.
 For instance, a tedge_telemetry plugin can defines measurements, events, alarms and setpoints messages.
-* To exchange typed messages, plugin crates need dependency relationship.
-For instance, the tedge_json_over_mqtt plugin crate will have to depend on the tedge_telemetry plugin crate and the tedge_mqtt crate.
+* To exchange typed messages, plugin crates don't need a direct dependency relationship.
+  Instead, they only need to be aware of the same type.
+If a plugin can send a certain type of message and the other plugin can receive this exact same type, these plugins may communicate.
+Whether the message type is defined within the codebase of one of these plugins or some other crate doesn't matter.
 * The tedge_api crate defines only messages related to the runtime as Shutdown.
 * The implementation of the mechanisms defined by the tedge_api are provided by a tedge_runtime crate.